harshmaur/react-input-error-validation/README.md

 ## Usage

-Try Running the demo for interative usage
+Try Running the demo for interactive usage

 ```jsx
 import React, { Component } from 'react'